tony-romanovych/origin/README.md

 and check if homepage is displaying right.

 #### Step 5 - Adjust GitHub OAuth app settings
-Now go back to GitHub app settings and replace _Homepage URL_ and domain portion of _Authorization callback URL_ with the new service URL (`/auth` remains).
+Now go back to GitHub OAuth app settings and replace _Homepage URL_ and domain portion of _Authorization callback URL_ with the new service URL (`/auth` remains).
 That's it!
 Your app is fully functional, go ahead and test it yourself.